 WHERE: British Virgin Islands

-There is nothing run of the mill about a stay at Necker Island.
+There is nothing run-of-the-mill about a stay at Necker Island Resort.
 Sir Richard Branson’s private island escape in the British Virgin Islands needs no introduction.
 For $105,000 a night, up to 40 guests can rent the entire 74-acre island, sharing the sprawling estate with the resident flamingos.
-During certain times of the year known as ‘Celebration Weeks’, individual rooms can be booked for a minimum of seven nights and the rate includes all meals and drinks, water sports equipment, and airport transfers.
-Necker Island’s past guests include presidents and princesses and it suits travelers seeking somewhere stylish, secluded, and thoroughly impressive.
+During certain times of the year known as “Celebration Weeks,” individual rooms can be booked for a minimum of seven nights and the rate includes all meals and drinks, water sports equipment, and airport transfers.
+Necker Island’s past guests include presidents and princesses and it suits travelers seeking somewhere stylish and secluded that’s deemed to be one of the very best luxury Caribbean resorts.

 WHERE: St. Lucia